ChartEdit: How Far Are MLLMs From Automating Chart Analysis? Evaluating MLLMs' Capability via Chart Editing: Introduction

 Data visualization is a crucial component in various fields, enabling individuals and organizations to present and interpret data effectively \cite{chen2008brief}.
 However, creating high-quality, visually appealing charts from scratch can be time-consuming and often requires extensive adjustments and references to documentation.
 This highlights the need for more efficient solutions to streamline the visualization process.
 Previous works have explored utilizing textual descriptions to generate visualization code automatically through the model \cite{yang2024matplotagent, zadeh2024text2chart31}, which significantly reduces the time and effort required for data visualization, making it more accessible and efficient for researchers.

-Recently, multimodal large language models (MLLMs) \cite{liu2023improvedllava, zhang2024mm, guo2025hide}, which leverage the rich knowledge in large language models (LLMs) \cite{dubey2024llama}, have demonstrated impressive performance in processing and reasoning over various modalities, such as images \cite{wang2024visionllm, zeng2024modalprompt} and videos \cite{li2024llava}.
+Recently, multimodal large language models (MLLMs) \cite{liu2023improvedllava, zhang2024mm, guo2025hide, zhang2025branchlora}, which leverage the rich knowledge in large language models (LLMs) \cite{dubey2024llama}, have demonstrated impressive performance in processing and reasoning over various modalities, such as image \cite{wang2024visionllm, yu2025proglora}, video \cite{li2024llava} and speech \cite{wang2024cieasr}.
 However, much of the existing research in code generation has primarily focused on using text as the sole input \cite{li2022competition, luo2023wizardcoder}, leaving the potential of multimodal information largely unexplored.

 Although there have been recent efforts to explore multimodal code generation in specific areas like charts \cite{shi2024chartmimic, zhang2024gpt} and webpages \cite{yun2024web2code, si2024design2code}, these works typically address direct chart/web-to-code tasks, which are akin to using code for captioning.
 These approaches often lack diverse instructions and fail to account for interactive or iterative modifications.
 This raises an important question: Can current MLLMs function like expert chart analysts, generating modified chart code based on both the source chart and detailed editing instructions?